Know Your Caribbean ABC Islands: Aruba, Bonaire and Curacao

 2. Natural Pool

-Located within National Park Arikok, this peaceful hidden pool was created by a unique rock formation that protects it from the pounding sea.
-It’s a great spot for swimming or snorkeling.
-However, you’ll need a 4×4 vehicle to reach it so booking a tour is a good option to visit.
+Located within Arikok National Park, this peaceful hidden pool was created by a unique rock formation that protects it from the pounding sea.
+The pool’s natural beauty makes it a great spot for swimming or snorkeling.
+However, you’ll need a 4×4 vehicle to reach it so booking a tour is the best way to visit.

 3. Wind Surfing & Kite Surfing